-Arm defines the pervasive computing shaping today’s connected world.
-Realized in 125+ billion silicon chips, our device architectures orchestrate the performance of the technology transforming our lives — from smartphones to supercomputers, from medical instruments to agricultural sensors, and from base stations to servers.
+Arm defines the pervasive computing that's shaping today’s connected world.
+Realized in 125+ billion silicon chips, our device architectures orchestrate the performance of the technology that's transforming our lives — from smartphones to supercomputers, from medical instruments to agricultural sensors, and from base stations to servers.

 - World’s leading semiconductor IP company

 - Arm technologies reach 70% of the global population